driessenslucas/researchproject/Thesis.md

   int initialSpeed = 125; // Higher initial speed for robust movement int minSpeed = 40;      // Minimum speed to maintain control int speed = initialSpeed;
-  constexpr int TURN_DURATION = 245;
+  constexpr int TURNDURATION = 245;
   ```

   These variables dictate the motors' initial and minimum speeds, and the duration for turning, facilitating precise and controlled movements by adjusting the speed dynamically based on the robot's turning angle.

 - **Forward Movement**

-  The `move_forward` function initiates rapid forward motion, with real-time checks for obstacles to ensure safe stops—mimicking the real-world need for dynamic responsiveness.
+  The `moveForward` function initiates rapid forward motion, with real-time checks for obstacles to ensure safe stops—mimicking the real-world need for dynamic responsiveness.

 - **Left Turn**

-  The `move_left` function adjusts motor speeds dynamically, a strategy refined in simulations to accommodate physical and inertia effects during turns, ensuring smooth and controlled navigation.
+  The `moveLeft` function adjusts motor speeds dynamically, a strategy refined in simulations to accommodate physical and inertia effects during turns, ensuring smooth and controlled navigation.

 - **Right Turn**

-  The `move_right` function applies similar adjustments and sensor feedback to execute precise right turns.
+  The `moveRight` function applies similar adjustments and sensor feedback to execute precise right turns.
 Incorporating `calibrateSensors()` before each movement guarantees accurate gyroscopic data, vital for the precise execution of turns.

 - **Stopping Movement**

-  The `stop_moving` function is designed to immediately halt all motions, crucial for accident prevention and adaptation to sudden changes in dynamic environments.
+  The `stopMoving` function is designed to immediately halt all motions, crucial for accident prevention and adaptation to sudden changes in dynamic environments.

 **Calibration and Sensor Data Interpretation**